ktor-doc-jp/ktor-doc-jp/pages/features/status-pages.md

 These customizations can work well when paired with custom status code responses, e.g. providing a login page when a user has not authenticated.

-Each call is only caught by a single exception handler, the closest exception up the object graph from the thrown exception.
+Each call is only caught by a single exception handler, the closest exception on the object graph from the thrown exception.
 When multiple exceptions within the same object hierarchy are handled, only a single one will be executed.

 ```kotlin
 install(StatusPages) {